Mobile Bingo Sites

 The advantages of playing via a mobile bingo app on a phone or tablet instead of using the device’s built in browser are those of convenience and security – as there is no need to type in a site address there is no danger of falling foul of typosquatting, and as the browser is bypassed there is no danger of accidentally saving the password in the browser settings thus inadvertently allowing children who use the same devices (or the same browser ID on a different device) to access a gambling account.

-If you use an Android device it is more complicated as Google doesn't allow real money gambling apps in the Play store (although this is set to change from August 2017), so an Android app button on a bingo site will initiate a direct download (on the plus side, this does ensure that you have the real app).
+If you use an Android device it is more complicated as until very recently Google didn’t allow real money gambling apps in the Play store, so an Android app button on a bingo site will often initiate a direct download rather than a visit to the Play store (on the plus side, this does ensure that you have the real app).
 The default security settings on Android devices don’t allow non Play store apps to be installed so it is necessary to alter them prior to installing the app; when real money mobile bingo apps first came out this was not an easy process and players were often unwilling to do it for fear of being left susceptible to viruses or hackers.

 These days it is not necessary to mess about with the security settings before starting the download.
 Modern Android phones pop up a warning when you try to install a non Play store app and offer the opportunity to change the security settings for that installation only, reverting to the default immediately afterwards.

 This is still quite a palaver in comparison to an Apple installation – especially when one clicks through all the warnings to complete the installation of the mobile bingo app only to end up with this facepalm moment:

 Now that the Play store is geo-gated, real money gambling apps including mobile bingo can be made available only for customers in parts of the world (including the UK) where online gambling is legal, so we can expect more bingo apps there in the future.